jmpearl/GaMA/README.md

 ```
 warning('off','Octave:data-file-in-path')
 ```
-can be used to suppress the fopen warning associated with searching to load path for file names.
+can be used to suppress the fopen warning associated with searching the load path for file names.

 ### Contributing
 Contribution are welcome and those interested in contributing should see the [CONTRIBUTING](CONTRIBUTING)  file for details.